 The struggle between failure and success.

 When people wonder why their business can never seem to get ahead, it may be because they are avoiding being visible.
 So much so, that they become vague in their position as a thought leader.
 As a result, they make themselves more invisible to prevent those feelings of rejection.

 These underlying fears are the primary cause that prevents them from taking the necessary risks to move ahead.
 Believing in their value and self-worth is critical for every business owner to thrive.
 Someone who moves effortlessly in the direction of success understands that where they feel that fear is the path they must follow.
 That is when someone is open to being vulnerable.

 "Vulnerability is the birthplace of connection and the path to the feeling of worthiness.
 If it doesn’t feel vulnerable, the sharing is probably not constructive." – Brené Brown

 Becoming more self-aware of our thoughts and actions is critical to our personal growth.
 We must start breaking down what we truly believe and how we identify with ourselves.
 In regards to our business, having a clear picture of what our purpose is and what our brand stands for is also critical to be able to identify with it.
 When we begin to break it down, some of the things we want to change the most about ourselves may be the most dominant characteristics our brands evoke.
 Because we may have repressed these attributes in us, and therefore, no longer identify with them, in essence, our Brand Persona becomes an authentic version of who we are.

-Develop a Brilliant Personal Brand defines and blueprints what a brand means to a business owner and their audience.
+Creating a brand blueprint is the first step to building your brand.
 With this clarity, they will gain conviction in their actions, even when they experience criticism.
 When they can identify with the brand, they find their true voice and become the brand.